 We know a woman is not going to make a fuss because she's been taught not to- Gemma Hartley

-Hartley is the author of the book Fed Up: Emotional Labor, Women, and the Way Forward.
-She also wrote a piece about emotional labour in Harper's Bazaar in 2017 which went viral and, according to her website, has been viewed more than 2 billion times.
+Hartley also wrote a piece about emotional labour in Harper's Bazaar in 2017 which went viral and, according to her website, has been viewed more than two billion times.

 Hartley says the uneven distribution of emotional labour is the result of social conditioning, the different expectations placed on boys and girls.

 "Growing up, women who had brothers noticed they didn't have to take on the same chores that they did.
 They weren't expected to live up to the same level of cleanliness that they were.
 They didn't have to notice when their room was dirty, someone was always there to remind them.
 And then if they didn't do that great of a job, that's OK, mom's going to come up behind them and clean up.
 We learn these roles really really young."

 Some people dismiss emotional labour as inconsequential or perfectionistic, but Hartley argues it is important, skilful work.